oittaa/uuid-php/README.md

 # uuid-php

-A small PHP class for generating [RFC 4122](http://tools.ietf.org/html/rfc4122) version 3, 4, 5, and 6 ([draft](https://datatracker.ietf.org/doc/html/draft-peabody-dispatch-new-uuid-format-02)) universally unique identifiers (UUID).
+A small PHP class for generating [RFC 4122](http://tools.ietf.org/html/rfc4122) version 3, 4, and 5 universally unique identifiers (UUID).
+Additionally supports [draft](https://datatracker.ietf.org/doc/html/draft-peabody-dispatch-new-uuid-format-02) versions 6 and 7.

 If all you want is a unique ID, you should call `uuid4()`.